raymondturrisi/csf202-summer2021/labs/lab04/README.md

 :interrobang: Question 8.
 Provide a screenshot of the heat sink (CPU cooler) successfully installed on your machine.

 :interrobang: Question 9.
-Provide a screenshot of the heat sink (CPU cooler) successfully installed on your machine.
+Provide a screenshot of the GPU successfully installed on your machine.

 :interrobang: Question 10.
-Provide a screenshot of the GPU successfully installed on your machine.
+Provide a screenshot of the four (4x) RAM modules successfully installed on your machine.

 :interrobang: Question 11.
-Provide a screenshot of the four (4x) RAM modules successfully installed on your machine.
+Provide a screenshot of the HDD modules successfully installed on your machine.

 :interrobang: Question 12.
-Provide a screenshot of the HDD modules successfully installed on your machine.

-:interrobang: Question 13.
 Provide a screenshot of the fan successfully installed on your machine.

 At this point, all of the computer components have been successfully installed.
 Now it's time to install the computer cabling so these devices have power and data lines.